 This remote is built to be highly versatile and is compatible with pretty much everything, from a high-powered PC to a basic Raspberry Pi.

-The rechargeable battery gives you up to 20 hours of game time, so it is unlikely to let you down during an important moment in the game.
+The rechargeable battery gives you up to 20 hours of game time, so it’s unlikely to let you down during an important moment in the game.

 Don’t worry Nintendo fans, we haven’t forgotten you!
-You will love this classic Nintendo-style controller that looks like the original Nintendo controller but with a lot more sensitivity and functionality.
+You’ll love this classic Nintendo-style Bluetooth controller that looks like the original Nintendo controller but with a lot more sensitivity and functionality.

 - Nintendo configuration